hitenpatel01/OLD-hitenpatel01.github.io/_posts/2016-05-14-Performance comparison between Asynchronous & Synchronous Request Processing in ASP.NET.md

 date: 2016-05-14 11:29:00 -0400
 tags: [asynchronous, aync, await, asp.net, mvc, webapi, api]
 ---
-Performance is a key feature of modern web applications and non-blocking I/O characteristic of asynchronous request processing is known to benefit scalability and response time of web applications.
-In this article, we'll compare performance of asynchronous request processing with synchronous request processing for understanding its benefits to built high performance ASP.NET MVC applications.
+Non-blocking I/O characteristic of asynchronous programming in recommended pattern to scale performance of applications.
+In this article, we'll compare execution of asynchronous with synchronous request processing in an ASP.NET MVC application to understand its benefits.

 ## Synchronous vs Asynchronous Request Processing
 In synchronous request processing, a thread is assigned to a request and is responsible for its complete execution.
 Such threads are blocked (does nothing until response is received) whenever I/O is performed.
 Also the threads are assigned from Thread Pool and are limited in number, hence only a certain number of requests can execute and remaining requests are queued until threads free up.
 Below is typical implementation of synchronous request processing in ASP.NET MVC: